 In this post, an excerpt from In the Potter’s Kitchen, Sumi von Dassow shows how to throw a French butter dish on the pottery wheel.
 If you are unfamiliar with French butter dishes, they are a great way to store real butter (as opposed to margarine) outside the fridge without it going bad.
 A great solution to the hard-to-spread-butter conundrum that plagues many a household.
 So, how do you do this on the potter’s wheel?
 Read on to find out! – Jennifer Poellot Harnetty, editor.

-If you make and sell lidded pieces you usually don’t have to tell your customers what to do with them—if they are looking for a cookie jar or canister, they’ll know what they want (although it can’t hurt to put a favorite cookie recipe in a cookie jar).
+If you make and sell lidded pieces you usually don’t have to tell your customers what to do with them—if they are looking for a cookie jar, casserole dish, or honey pot, they’ll know what they want (although it can’t hurt to put a favorite cookie recipe in a cookie jar).
 But there are some special lidded forms that do need instructions.
 One of these forms is the French butter crock.

 This post was excerpted from In the Potters Kitchen, which is available in the Ceramic Arts Shop!